signalogic/SigDL/README.md

 2. Deep learning model acceleration of training and testing in cloud and private servers

-The focus is on IoT device and edge computing targets ranging in power consumption from wearables and mobile devices (1 to 3 W) to small form-factor servers (5 to 50 W).
+SigDL is aimed at IoT device and edge computing targets ranging in power consumption from wearables and mobile devices (1 to 3 W) to small form-factor servers (5 to 75 W).
 Functionality includes:

  - Support for deep learning models AlexNet, VGG-16, LeNet-5 and LeNet-300, and compressed models MobileNet and SqueezeNet